 The project costs include the estimated costs of planning, engineering, construction or reconstruction of public works and improvements and financing costs.
-The actual eligible project costs may vary or may be adjusted without a project plan amendment, so long as the total amount of eligible costs does not exceed the amount adopted in the Project Plan.
+There are no planned costs that are non-project costs.

 How Tax Increments Are Generated, Used

 Under the Wisconsin TIF Law, the property taxes paid each year on the increase in equalized value of the Tax Incremental District may be used by the City to pay for eligible project costs within the TID.
 Taking the TID's current value as a result of growth and deducting the value in the District that existed when the District was created determines the increase in value.
 All taxes levied upon this incremental (or increased) value by the City, Madison Metropolitan School District, Dane County, and the Madison Area Technical College District are allocated to the City for direct payment of project costs and payment of debt service on bonds used to finance project costs.